drlukeparry/pyccx/README.rst

 of 3D CAD models in order to prototype a concept related to 3D printing.
 The project aims to compliment the work of the `PyCalculix project <https://github.com/spacether/pycalculix>`_, which currently is limited to providing capabilities to generate 2D Meshes and FEA analysis for 2D planar structures.
-The potential in the future is to provide a more generic extensible framework compatible with different opensource and commercial FEA solvers (e.g. Z88, Elmer).
+The potential in the future is to provide a more generic extensible framework compatible with different opensource and commercial FEA solvers (e.g. Abaqus, Marc, Z88, Elmer).

 An interface that built upon GMSH was required to avoid the use of the GUI, and the domain specific .geo scripts.
 `Learn more <http://lukeparry.uk/>`_.